Skip to main content

 Prohibited Acts

-1. Possession of ammunition except that as specifically authorized is prohibited while hunting.
+1. Possession of ammunition except what is specifically authorized is prohibited while hunting.

 2. The use or possession and/or the accompanying of anyone using or possessing raccoon calls, squallers, weapons, ammunition, or climbers while training dogs is prohibited during training season, except raccoon calls may be used during authorized field trials.